minimo6caracteres/tyron/README.md

 Do you believe that digitalization can improve our democracy and financial systems?

 Then, tyron is the solution for you.

-Tyron aims to counteract some of the modern issues of who really owns your data and how it's used.
-Unfortunately for us as users, we still have very limited control of how much and to which extent our private inforamtion is being processed.
-But with tyron, your individual power is restored.
-As a network, it allows you to act freely and protected and with full control of your data.
+Tyron aims to counteract some of the modern issues of who owns your data and how it's used.
+Unfortunately, we users have very limited control of how much and to which extent our private information is being processed.

+The tyron.network wants to grant the power of data ownership to you, the end-user.
+Empowering you to have control over your data.

 But why do we need more data protection?
 And how is tyron specifically going to solve that?

 ### INDEX
 [The problem](#the-problem)